Does your Hario V60 flow way too fast and you’ve got no idea why it’s off and how to improve? Here’s what you want to know.

 Having big pieces of coffee grounds means there isn’t a lot of surface area for the water to extract the grounds.
 Combine this with a faster flow rate which reduces the contact time, the grounds are likely not extracted as well as they should be.

 So besides flowing too fast, you’ll likely end up with a weak, sour cup of coffee.
+If you like the taste of your coffee but just want it to be a bit stronger, click here to find an article about solving that.

 How To Fix V60 Grind Size